rnc-personal/CI-First-Project/README.md

 - Tablet Footer Form Wraps

-- Lazy Load gallery images at bottom of homepage
+- Lazy Load gallery images at bottom of homepage (done)

+- YT Iframe is harming Lighthouse Score on Mobile, tested GIF instead.

 - Home Gallery Tablet sized...
 CAn you tap to hover?
 Might need to incerase where these cards become opaque?
 - Contact Page needs aria IDs to seaprate the forms for screen readers